Bayesian multivariate logistic regression for superiority and inferiority decision-making under observable treatment heterogeneity: Decision-framework

 \subsection{Posterior decision-making}

-Decisions rely on estimated treatment effects and their uncertainties.
+Decisions rely on estimated treatment effects, such as differences between success probabilities, and their uncertainties.
 More formally, multivariate treatment difference $\bm{\delta}$ has complete parameter spaces $\mathcal{S} \subset [-1,1]^{K}$, which is divided into a rejection region $\mathcal{S}_{R}$ and an non-rejection region $\mathcal{S}_{N}$.
-Rejection region $\mathcal{S}_{R}$ reflects the part of the parameter space that indicates the treatment difference of interest, while the non-rejection region $\mathcal{S}_{N}$ refers to the part of the parameter space that would not be considered a (relevant) treatment difference.
+Rejection region $\mathcal{S}_{R}$ reflects the part of the parameter space that indicates the treatment difference of interest, where we would conclude that the treatments differ.
+The non-rejection region $\mathcal{S}_{N}$ refers to the part of the parameter space that would not be considered a (relevant) treatment difference.
 Rejection regions depend on the type of decision and be composed of multiple subregions if desired \citep{Ravenzwaaij2019}.
 We consider the following three (commonly used) decision types: \begin{enumerate} \item superiority with region $\mathcal{S}_{R} \in \mathcal{S}_{S}$, where the treatment is better; \item inferiority with region $\mathcal{S}_{R} \in \mathcal{S}_{I}$, where the treatment is worse; \item two-sided with rejection region $\mathcal{S}_{R} \in \{\mathcal{S}_{S}, \mathcal{S}_{I}\}$, where the treatment can be either better or worse. \end{enumerate}

-We would conclude superiority and/or inferiority when the posterior probability that treatment difference $\bm{\delta}(\bm{x})$ lies in the rejection region exceeds a prespecified decision threshold, $p_{cut}$:
+We consider evidence sufficiently strong and would conclude superiority and/or inferiority when the posterior probability that treatment difference $\bm{\delta}(\bm{x})$ lies in the rejection region exceeds a prespecified decision threshold, $p_{cut}$:

 When the functional form of the posterior distribution is unknown, the rejection probability can be concluded from an MCMC sample of $L$ draws from the posterior distribution of $\bm{\delta} (\bm{x})$.
 Equation \ref{eq:rejection_pop} is then applied in practice as: